OBJECTIVES AND RULES – as of January 2018

 4.3 The changing and showering facilities can be used by members at any reasonable time.

-5.1 Members joining the regular Wednesday and Sunday training runs are encouraged to wear club kit.
+5.1 Members joining the regular Wednesday and Sunday training runs are expected to wear club kit

 5.2 Only kit registered with the necessary Sports Governing body shall be worn for racing in any discipline supported by the Club.
 (For the avoidance of doubt, Red or White tops and Black shorts are the basic colours currently registered) Note: failure to comply with this rule may lead to the disqualification of both the individual runner and any team of which they may be part.